d1msk1y/gbs-c/README.md

-# c-intro-gbs
+# GBS-C
-introduction to C programming language at gbs
+is a place for me to store all my c-related stuff from GBS